-Warm and crispy, toasted ravioli is the ultimate comfort food.
-Serve it with marinara sauce, and you've got the perfect addicting appetizer to go along with any meal.
+Warm and crispy, these Toasted Ravioli are the ultimate comfort food that can be made in only 30 minutes!
+Serve these crispy, cheesy morsels with marinara sauce, and you've got the perfect addicting appetizer to accompany any meal.

 - Fresh or frozen cheese ravioli - Or you could easily use meat ravioli, it's really up to your preference.